The internal Ambits team presents its Top 10 must-reads for leaders.

 Het no-nonsense meditatieboek (Steven Laureys)

 Meditation: you like it or dislike it.
 But it doesn’t always have to be fluffy and spiritual.
-Simply taking some time to not think, not look on your smartphone, read or discuss: it does your mind a lot of good.
+Simply taking some time not to think, not look at your smartphone, read or discuss: itdoes your mind a lot of good.
 Steven Laureys proposes simple ideas on how to make meditation work for you.

 Misschien wisten zij alles (Toon Tellegen)

-You might be reading bedtime stories to your kids before they go to sleep?
+You might be reading bedtime stories to your kids before they go to sleep.
 Consider doing the same with your partner.
-It puts your busy day in perspective, especially when it’s a fairy tale that takes you on a journey far far away.
-A perfect quiet ending of the day, with some good life lessons on top!
+It puts your busy day in perspective, especially when it’s a fairy tale that takes you on a journey far, far away.
+A perfect quiet ending to the day, with some suitable life lessons!

 Dare to Lead (Brene Brown)

 "Integrity is choosing courage over comfort; choosing what is right over what is fun, fast, or easy; and choosing to practice our values rather than simply professing them." and "Clear is kind.
 Unclear is unkind."
 When I have tough decisions or difficult conversations to steer through, these quotes help me stay true to who I am.

 A deep sigh of relief was heard when I read this book a few years back.
 Labeled 'not college material' as an adolescent, I struggled to accept my 'fate' and worked my ass off to prove to the contrary.
 And then miss Dweck researched that intelligence and personality cán be developed.
 The book gave me an explanation for my intense passion for learning and fuelled it even more.